Sigma Alpha Epsilon: Alcohol, drug, and safety violations

 In June 2022, the SAE chapter at the University of New Hampshire was suspended pending an investigation into a hazing incident that occurred in April.
 Arrest warrants were issued for 46 members of the chapter, as well as a warrant charging the chapter itself with student hazing.
+The chapter was taken off of social probation in May 2024.

+In January 2024, Texas Rho, the SAE chapter at the University of Texas at Austin, was sued by an Australian exchange student over injuries he sustained from an assault by fraternity members at a party the previous year.
+The student suffered significant injuries during the attack, including a dislocated leg, broken ligaments, fractured tibia and broken nose, according to the suit.
+He is suing the fraternity for more than $1 million.
+The SAE chapter was already suspended at the time of his assault due to previous hazing and safety violations.

+In February 2025, the SAE chapter at Miami University was suspended after a report indicated several "inhumane" activities took place at an off-campus property owned by the fraternity involving pledges.
+One pledge was allegedly coerced and forced into the pledge process, where "he [was] hazed for multiple days and was forced to cut communication with all others."
+Among the alleged hazing incidents, the pledge was required to ingest an entire can of chewing tobacco and then do a handstand.
+He vomited as a result and was forced to then consume the vomit.
+When the pledge reported the incident to another student, he received a text message from an active member threatening to put a "12-gauge down his throat and watch his brain splatter."
+On February 24, the fraternity chapter was suspended and was under investigation by Miami University officials.

 Discriminatory incidents

-In 1982 SAE members at the University of Cincinnati were suspended for a racially insensitive party corresponding with Martin Luther King Jr.'s birthday.
+In 1982, SAE members at the University of Cincinnati were suspended for a racially insensitive party corresponding with Martin Luther King Jr.'s birthday.

 In 2002, Syracuse University officials suspended the chapter there after a member appeared in blackface.
 The member was expelled from the university.
 The chapter returned after the suspension and in 2006 was found guilty of hazing a new member by the University's Office of Fraternity and Sorority Affairs.

 In 2013, SAE pledges at Washington University in St. Louis allegedly recited lyrics to Dr. Dre's "Bitches Ain't Shit" in slam poetry form within close proximity of several African-American students in the university's dining hall.
 Chapter operations were halted for several months while the chapter was put under investigation due to allegations of racist behavior stemming from the incident.
 The chapter was fully reinstated following the investigation.